Archive for the ‘History’ Category

 The Origin of Japanese Snowman (Yuki-Daruma)

 You might have noticed that Japanese snowmen look different from their Western counterparts.
 Let’s examine their origin.
-Read the rest of this entry ?
+Continue reading “The Origin of Japanese Snowman (Yuki-Daruma)”

 Attack on Pearl Harbor